 Best overall stroker

-“Strokers” were another popular recommendation for those buying starter sex toys.
-They’re generally designed for masturbation, and the low-priced, simple, and straightforward Tenga Egg was a model mentioned multiple times.
-“Incredibly discreet, super cute, make really good gifts, and they’re only $10,” says Bard.
-Each egg has a different rib inside, and while they’re designed to be “single use,” she says that if you regularly wash an egg with soap and water, you can definitely extend its lifespan.
-While it’s known as a masturbation toy, Bard says “it doesn’t have to be just a solo thing,” and that an egg can also be a lot of fun to use with a partner.
-“In fact, probably half our customers who buy it are females buying it for their boyfriends or partners,” she adds.
-Duran also loves the Tenga Egg, especially for travel: “I often say, ‘Hey, throw this in your backpack while you’re going away for the weekend, and just throw it out before you come back.’
-It’s just a little treat.”
-(If you want to stock up, or get a few for yourself and others to give as gifts, the eggs also come in a variety pack of six inside a cute, tiny egg carton).
+Three experts also told us that Tenga’s low-priced, simple, and straightforward Egg is a great stroker for those on a budget or looking to dip their toes into such toys.
+“Incredibly discreet, super-cute, a really good gift, and it’s less than $10,” sums up Bard.
+Each Egg is ribbed inside, and although they’re designed to be single use, she says that if you regularly wash an Egg with soap and water, you can extend its lifespan.
+While it’s known as a masturbation toy, Bard assures that it doesn’t have to be only used solo and that an Egg can also be a lot of fun to use with a partner.
+Procida agrees that the Egg is “always great to have in a drawer,” and Duran is a fan, too, who often suggests throwing one in your bag for away trips because it’s disposable.
+“It’s just a little treat.”
+(If you want to stock up or get a few to give as gifts, the Eggs also come in a variety pack of six inside a cute, tiny carton).